 Nurse-Midwives are nurses, most often with labor and delivery experience who have received on average two years of additional education to care for women.
 Our Nurse-Midwives care for women during pregnancy, during delivery and for the first eight weeks following delivery.
 All of the Nurse- Midwives at Providence St. Mary have a master's level education as well as a current license from the state of California to practice midwifery.

 The Healthy Beginnings Midwifery Service began providing care to childbearing women in 1995.
 Prenatal care is provided at one of our three offices with births occurring in the Labor & Delivery Unit at Providence St. Mary.

 - Adelanto - Healthy Beginnings Midwifery

 - Hesperia - Healthy Beginnings Midwifery

-Please be advised that the Maternal Wellness WarmLine is not a crisis line nor does it handle emergencies.
-People in crisis should call 911 or the National Suicide Prevention Hotline at 1-800-273-8255.
+The Maternal Wellness WarmLine is not a crisis line, nor does it handle emergencies.
+People in crisis should call 911 or the National Suicide Prevention Hotline: 800-273-8255.

 Free pregnancy and parenting app

 Circle® is a free pregnancy and parenting app that provides useful health resources, top-notch pregnancy calculator and tools to help track ovulation, weight, blood pressure, and vaccinations.
 Enjoy easy access to program information, services and classes, too!
 Plus, when you connect to MyChart through Circle, you will receive appointment reminders for you and your children.
 Learn more about the Circle app.